Oitomi teapots and kettles (history, manufacture, use and care).

 Learn about your Oitomi ironware, including history, products, care, and tips to maintain your cast iron teapot.

 Here is why Oitomi is a good option if you are looking for a cast-iron teapot.
-The company is one of the oldest working cast iron foundries in Japan.
-And has manufactured ironware since 1848.
-So with over 150 years of experience, they have mastered the art of producing beautiful and useable ironware that will last for many years.
+The company is one of Japan’s oldest working cast iron foundries and has manufactured ironware since 1848.
+So, with over 150 years of experience, they have mastered the art of producing beautiful and useable ironware that will last for many years.

 I was lucky to visit the family-run foundry during my stay in Iwate.
 Here is what I learned.